kris-smarthome/applicationserver/README.md

 - TZ ["Europe/London"]
 - DOCKERDIR ["/home/user/docker"]

+Vaultwarden specific:
+- DOMAIN [your-domain-name]
+- ADMIN_TOKEN [required to enable the admin page: should be a long random string]

+Email configuration if required:
+- SMTP_HOST
+- SMTP_PORT
+- SMTP_SSL
+- SMTP_FROM
+- SMTP_USERNAME
+- SMTP_PASSWORD

 View the PUID and PGID for the current user using the ```id``` command.

 Bring up the stack: